gruntwork-io/terraform-aws-couchbase/examples/couchbase-cluster-simple/README.md

 # Couchbase Single Cluster Example

-This folder shows an example of Terraform code that uses the [couchbase-cluster](https://github.com/gruntwork-io/terraform-aws-couchbase/tree/master/modules/couchbase-cluster) module to deploy a [Couchbase](https://www.couchbase.com/) cluster in [AWS](https://aws.amazon.com/).
+The root folder of this repo shows an example of Terraform code that uses the [couchbase-cluster](https://github.com/gruntwork-io/terraform-aws-couchbase/tree/master/modules/couchbase-cluster) module to deploy a [Couchbase](https://www.couchbase.com/) cluster in [AWS](https://aws.amazon.com/).
 The cluster consists of one Auto Scaling Group (ASG) that runs all Couchbase services and Sync Gateway: